Waseem49/Task_Tracker/README.md

 <p align="center">
   <img src="https://img.shields.io/badge/Vercel-00C7B7?style=for-the-badge&logo=vercel&logoColor=white" alt="vercel" />
 </p>
-<h3 align="center"><a href="https://ombd-c-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
+<h3 align="center"><a href="https://task-tracker-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
 <br />
 <br />
-"Discover and organize your favorite movies with our OMDb app!
-Easily search for movies, explore detailed information, and add them to your personalized favorites list.
-Whether you're a movie enthusiast or looking for your next watch, our app lets you curate your collection.
-Seamlessly navigate your favorite movies in one place, making it a breeze to keep track of the films you love.
-Experience the joy of movie discovery and create your watchlist today!"
+"Stay organized and on top of your tasks with our Task Tracker app!
+Effortlessly add tasks with due dates, ensuring you never miss a deadline.
+Seamlessly manage your to-do list, mark tasks as complete, and remove them when done.
+This user-friendly app enhances your productivity by providing a simple yet effective way to keep track of your daily tasks.
+Experience the convenience of task management at your fingertips — create, complete, and conquer your to-do list with ease!"
 <br />
 <br />

-## 🚀 Page
-- Landing Page
-- Favorite-list & Movie-Details Page
 ## 🚀 User can Do
-- User can add a Movie to Favorite-list
+- User can add and delete tsak✅✅
 <br />
 <br />
 <h1 align="center"> 🏷️ Landing Page or Home Page </h1>